SNAS/docker/postgres/README.md

 - **TimescaleDB** - Latest version of TimescaleDB
 - **RPKI Validator** - RPKI Validator 2.24.
 TCP port 8080

+### Kafka Validation Testing
+The Kafka setup can be tricky due to docker networking between containers and remote systems.
+Kafka clustering makes use of a bootstrap server which will advertise each broker ```hostname:port``` that the consumer/producer will use.
+Each consumer/producer will connect to the brokers using these **advertised** hostnames and ports.
+The setting in Kafka to configure the broker hostname is ```advertised.listeners```.
+The [OpenBMP Kafka](https://github.com/OpenBMP/docker/tree/master/kafka) container sets the ```advertised.listeners``` to the environment variable value of **KAFKA_FQDN**:9092.

+> NOTE: the port is currently static at 9092 due to NAT/PAT not working well with Kafka advertised listeners and docker container port mapping.

+The postgres container (**this container**) uses the **KAFKA_FQDN** as the bootstrap server.
+This will work with an IP or hostname.
+When using a hostname, the hostname *MUST* resolve within the container.
+While this may work for bootstrap server conection, the advertised hostnames need to also resolve in the container.
+If using the OpenBMP Kafka container, the same KAFKA_FQDN should work fine.

+Regardless of using your own Kafka install or the OpenBMP Kafka container, the postgres container will attempt to produce and consume messages to Kafka as a validation test.
+This will ensure that the bootstrap and at least one broker server is working.
+If the docker container quits after starting, check ```docker logs openmbp_psql``` for errors relating to Kafka communication.
+These will need to be resolved before proceeding.

+**Kafka Validation is a 3 step process**

+1. Successfully connect to the bootstrap server and retrieve metadata (e.g.  broker hostname:port)
+2. Successfully produce a test message to ```openbmp.parsed.test``` topic
+3. Successfully consume a test message from ```openbmp.parsed.test``` topic

+> #### IMPORTANT
+> If using your own Kafka install, make sure you allow producing/consuming to/from **openbmp.parsed.test**
+> for the consumer validation.

+#### Hostnames in Container
+You can map the Kafka hostname and each broker if they are different using two methods:

+1. add ```--add-host HOSTNAME:IP``` to **docker run** command.
+Make sure to add one for the bootstrap and each broker.
+2. Create a **/var/openbmp/config/hosts** file and add the Kafka bootstrap and broker hostname to IP mappings.

+> #### IMPORTANT
+> Docker networking is a pain sometimes, but you can use the **docker0** IP for connections between containers.
+If
+> you are using the OpenBMP Kafka container and the Postgres container on the same host, then use the **docker0** IP
+> address for the Kafka bootstrap/broker hostname mapping.
+This IP by default should be **172.17.0.1**.
+Check your
+> install for the correct IP to use.

 ### Recommended Current Linux Distributions and system requirements

   1. Ubuntu 18.04/Bionic